-These update equations are the same as in~\cite{Kolmogorov:TRWS:PAMI06}, assuming that all chains in~\cite{Kolmogorov:TRWS:PAMI06} are assigned the uniform probability, and the weights in SRMP are set via eq.~\eqref{eq:weightsTRWS}.
+It can now be seen that the updates given above are equivalent to those in~\cite{Kolmogorov:TRWS:PAMI06}.
 Note, the order of operations is slightly different: in one step of the forward pass we send messages from node $i$ to higher-ordered nodes, while in \cite{Kolmogorov:TRWS:PAMI06} messages are sent from lower-ordered nodes to $i$.
 However, is can be checked that the result in both cases is the same.